clinics

 During treatment

-Our inpatient units are committed to care that is patient and family centered.
+Our inpatient units are committed to care that is patient and family-centred.
 That means you and your family play an active role in the assessment and treatment plan.
 Our team will work with you and your family to develop a plan that meets the needs and challenges that brought you to BC Children's Hospital.
 We provide a setting based on recovery and learning, where mental health professionals are available around the clock.

 Visits from family and evening or weekend passes are a key part of treatment.
 We work with you and your family to plan visits and passes that best meet your treatment needs and goals.